Donde esta Angela? Where is Angela you ask?

 - Find a literary agent that is ecstatic about my work!
-I’ll be querying all year long, here and there.
 I’m willing to take my time to find the perfect fit for me and my work.
 I need someone who wants to publish my whole body of work PB and MG.

 - Writing, writing, writing!
 Reading, reading, reading!

 - I’m bulldozing (okay it’s not really bulldozing, more like a slow, persistent flap and flutter) my way to publication (with a little bit of pixie dust in hand and perhaps a skeleton key or three that may or may not unlock the doors I need to enter)…at least that’s the goal–to make magical things happen through my writing.
 I really want to make a difference in the lives of children by writing books with diverse characters in them.
 I really want to mainstream deaf characters as well.